macchina/docs/m2/README.md

 M2
 ==

-**Thank you.** M2 has been in development for years and the team has been working together on other projects for much longer.
-Building this has always been a goal of ours.
-The [crowdfunding campaign](https://www.kickstarter.com/projects/1029808658/macchina-the-ultimate-tool-for-taking-control-of-y) was the catalyst that transformed us from friends and an idea into a company and a product.
-We are very thankful to everyone who enabled that transformation.
-We hope we can repay you through our hard work and dedication to this project.
+M2 has been in development for years and the team has been working together on other projects for much longer.
+Building M2 has always been a goal of ours.
+The [crowdfunding campaign](https://www.kickstarter.com/projects/1029808658/macchina-the-ultimate-tool-for-taking-control-of-y) was the catalyst that transformed us from friends and an idea to a company and a product.
+We are very thankful to everyone who enabled this transformation.
+We will repay you through our hard work and dedication to this project.

-We would also like to thank the organizations that have helped build the community(s) that M2 relies on.
-Chief among them are: Arduino, DIGI International, Digi-Key, the EFF, Hackaday, and Open Garages.
-Finally to the developers who spend their own time building essential tools, answering question on the forum, and testing, thank you.
+We would also like to thank the organizations that have helped build the communities that M2 relies on: Arduino, DIGI International, Digi-Key, the EFF, Hackaday, and Open Garages.
+Finally, to the developers who spend their own time building essential tools, answering questions on the forum, and testing, thank you.

 ---